Who can use this capability

-This article is for people who have recently started working with a program in Smartsheet Control Center (SCC)—its aim is to help those who are designated Primary Lead and Leads who manage or make updates to existing Control Center programs.
+Access the basics of Smartsheet Control Center to cover all the information you need if you have recently started working with a program in Smartsheet Control Center.
+As a Primary Lead or Lead, you can manage or make updates to existing Control Center programs.

 How do I allow a stakeholder in my organization to access a project provisioned from Smartsheet Control Center?